azrulhasni/Ebanking-JHipster-Kafka-Vault/README.md

 ![](README.images/Iu0ZTX.jpg)

 -   Next, we need to tell Java to use the cacerts in the /truststore/cacerts.
-In our Transaction.java file, in the main method, add the lines below.
+In our TransactionApp.java file, in the main method, add the lines below.
 Make sure we use the right password for cacerts (default is changeit):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~